 Woolman sits in a stunning, expansive foothills landscape surrounded by trees and meadows.
 Here adults and youth from diverse identities and geographies experience programs based on Quaker ideals for peace, justice and sustainability.
 They reconnect with the personal values of fairness, diversity and equality in our social systems, and learn to take action to heal the planet while living in a nurturing community.
 Each of our program areas reflect this commitment:

 - Camp Woolman.
-Our summer camp is committed to teaching the values of acceptance, self-sufficiency, peace, justice, and sustainability largely through multi-day wilderness hikes where campers backpack into the wilderness with a trained guide.
+Summer camp is committed to values of acceptance, peace, justice, and sustainability largely through multi-day wilderness hikes where campers backpack into the wilderness with a trained guide.

 - Teen Leadership Camp.
 This summer experience is for older campers and trains them to become leaders and teachers as they spend most of their time hiking in the wilderness.

 - Family and Alumni Camps.
 This program allows people to connect with nature as a family through a partial work-exchange while onsite and to celebrate Woolman “wonderfulness”!